gettek/terraform-azurerm-policy-as-code/.config/templ-initiative.md

 ```

 ### Create an Initiative with a mix of custom & built-in Policy definitions without merging effects

-When setting `merge_effects = false` each definition effect parameter will be suffixed with its respective policy definition reference Id e.g. `"effect_AutoEnrollSubscriptions"`.

 ```hcl
 data azurerm_policy_definition deploy_law_on_linux_vms {